 The Indian film Industry produces a few hundred Bollywood movies every year.
 Most of the movies are beaten to death track, in terms of content.
 Dominated heavily by budgeted Masala movies that resort to slapsticks and outrageously unrealistic action scenes for popularity, there are few notable productions that are immune to this dominance and stand out from the crowd to deliver to the audience, an enthralling and real picture of the story portrayed.

-Movies which are entertaining, engaging, provoking and yet firmly grounded on reality are quite uncommon in Indian cinema.
-Here we are listing 10 such movies, which have come out different from the stereotype of mainstream Bollywood cinemas and which will surely instill lots of hopes in you towards the Indian cinema.
+Movies which are entertaining, engaging, provoking, and yet firmly grounded in reality are quite uncommon in Indian cinema.
+Here we are listing 10 such movies, which have come out different from the stereotype of mainstream Bollywood cinemas and which will surely instill lots of hope in you towards Indian cinema.

 Director: Rajat Kapoor | Writer: Rajat Kapoor (screenplay), Saurabh Shukla (dialogue)